 Applying for a Job

 In Canada, employers usually expect to receive a resume and a cover letter that identifies the position you are applying for and summarizes your experience.
 Use the library catalogue to find books on writing resumes and cover letters specific to your industry.

 Where Can This Job Lead?

-Some career counsellors may progress to supervisory positions or to work in Human Resources or Training & Development.
+Some career counsellors may progress to supervisory positions, and eventually to ‘Director of Counselling’ or to work in Human Resources or Training & Development.